Pennsylvania / Armstrong County

 What is the housing market like in Cadogan, PA?

-The housing market is stable with a median home price of $102,000 and a high owner-occupancy rate of 77.5%.
-Home values have appreciated by 4.1% over the past year, and the rental vacancy rate is relatively low at 6.2%.
+The local housing market is strong, with a median home price of $102,000 and an owner-occupied rate of nearly 78%.
+The market has seen a 4.1% appreciation over the past year, and rental vacancy rates remain moderate at 6.2%.
+Cadogan offers a mix of stability and opportunity for both buyers and renters.

 $102,000